* This is the Professional Version. *

 If initial laboratory testing was done before the infant was taking full enteral feedings, some of the tests for metabolic disorders may be false-positive and should be repeated.
 In particular, positive screening tests for thyroid function and congenital adrenal hyperplasia (eg, 17-hydroxyprogesterone) should be confirmed.

-Prognosis varies with presence and severity of complications, but usually mortality and likelihood of complications decrease greatly with increasing gestational age and birth weight (Fig. 5: Survival and Survival Without Severe Impairment in Extremely Low-Birth-Weight Infants).
+Prognosis varies with presence and severity of complications, but usually mortality and likelihood of complications decrease greatly with increasing gestational age and birth weight (see Figure: Survival and survival without severe impairment in extremely low-birth-weight infants.).

 Parents should be encouraged to visit and interact with the infant as much as possible within the constraints of the infant’s medical condition.
 Skin-to-skin contact between the infant and mother (kangaroo care) is beneficial for infant health and facilitates maternal bonding.
 It is feasible and safe even when infants are supported by ventilators and infusions.